jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 * `ProductionConfigurer` could be based upon an inject framework, such as **Spring** described below
 * If configuration is more dynamic or configurable, then `ProductionConfigurer` could leverage the **Builder Design Pattern** (See: [Source Making Builder](https://sourcemaking.com/design_patterns/builder) or [Refactoring Guru Builder](https://refactoring.guru/design-patterns/builder))

 Unit test configuration will require resolution for the first layer of dependencies only.
 The interface is a contract.
 It is not an implementation.
 Implementation knowledge and dependencies are encapsulated behind it.
 It doesn't matter how simple or complex the actual implementation is.
-We only need to configure the bare minimim in our `Test Doubles`, and that may only be a single behavior for a single method too.
+We only need to configure the bare minimum in our `Test Doubles`, and that may only be a single behavior for a single method too.

 Here's how we could test `ClientApplication` in isolation with `Test Doubles`:

 <img src="/assets/DependencyInjectionClientApplicationTestConfigurer.png" alt="Dependency Injection Client Application Test Configurer" width = "50%" align="center" style="padding-right: 20px;">

-Notice how all of the `Implementation` classes and their interfaces are not present, except for `Interface1`.
+Notice how all the `Implementation` classes and their interfaces are not present, except for `Interface1`.
 And `Interface1` is only shown, because `ClientApplication` depends upon it.
 This is part of the elegance of [Program to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
 The dependency chain stops at `Interface1`.
 There is no dependency upon `Implementation1` even if `Implementation1` will implement `Interface1` in production as was shown in the previous diagram.

 Even if the production configuration requires multiple layers of dependency, we only need to configure one layer at a time for testing.